Mutinta Mazoka: Biography

 She then became the publisher of The Mast, an independent newspaper in Zambia that was launched to continue the work of the shuttered Post.

-Mazoka is a member of the United Party for National Development, which was founded by her father, Anderson Mazoka.
-In the 2021 Zambian general election, she ran to represent Monze Central constituency in the assembly, but she lost during the primary vote.
+Mazoka was a longtime member of the United Party for National Development, which was founded by her father, Anderson Mazoka.
+In the 2021 Zambian general election, she ran to represent Monze constituency in the assembly, but she lost during the primary vote (the party chose Jack Mwiimbu to represent instead).

 Her husband, Fred M'membe, is a Zambian journalist who ran the now-closed Post.
 In 2021, he ran for president as leader of the Socialist Party.
 Mazoka, however, chose to remain with the UPND—whose candidate, Hakainde Hichilema, eventually won the presidency—over joining the Socialist Party.

+In November 2022, Mazoka resigned from the UPND.
+She had been a member of the party's National Management Committee at the time.

 In February 2017, Mazoka was charged with attempting to prevent the arrest of her husband, but she was acquitted the following year.
 She was previously arrested in connection with she and M'membe's journalistic work in 2016.